greyhammer/SPT-Mods/README.md

 This is the current running master copy of OZR mods for Single Player Tarkov

+To use these mods, you must already have Single Player Tarkov installed and updated to the latest version.

+Install:
-Download the latest SPT-Mods.vX.X.zip from here https://github.com/greyhammer/SPT-Mods/releases
+1. Download the latest SPT-Mods.vX.X.zip from here https://github.com/greyhammer/SPT-Mods/releases
+2. extract contents
+3. copy `BepInEx` and `user` folders to the Single Player Tarkov directory
+4. Launch Single Player Tarkov like normal
+5. Profit??

 Current Mods
 * TheBlacklist version: 1.1.0 by: Platinum loaded